xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 the clear apprehension of everything contained in the definition;
 and the books have ever since copied his words.

+- **Xie:** When we emphasize distinctness over clearness, we are even further from the truth, for clearness at least require familiarity.

 There is no danger that his chimerical scheme will ever again be over-valued.
 Nothing new can ever be learned by analyzing definitions.